JetBrains/kotlin-web-site/pages/docs/reference/properties.md

 ```
 </div>

-The access to private properties with default getters and setters is optimized so no function call overhead is introduced in this case.
+> **On the JVM**: The access to private properties with default getters and setters is optimized
+so no function call overhead is introduced in this case.

 ## Compile-Time Constants